elliotwaite/laminarflow/README.md

 #### SequenceExamples

 The default behavior of the `write` method is to write a TensorFlow Example.
-To write a SequenceExample, instead of passing in our features to the first parameter of the `write` method, we pass in our features using the `context_features` and `sequence_features` parameters.
+To write a SequenceExample, instead of passing in features to the first parameter of the `write` method, pass in features using the `context_features` and `sequence_features` parameters.

 ```python
 train_writer.write(